RaVeR76/BubbleBobbleBonkers/README.md

 # Bubble Bobble Bonkers #
-It may not be the real game ....
+This may not be the real Bubble Bobble but ....
-But why not play my memory game & find some of the characters, While listening to the classic retro theme tune :)
+Why not play my wee memory game & find some of the characters, While listening to the classic retro theme tune :)